Haruo Ochi: Second DEEP title reign

 Ochi faced Yusuke Uehara for the interim DEEP Strawweight championship at DEEP 117 Impact on December 10, 2023.
 He won the fight by a first-round knockout.

 Ochi challenged the DEEP Strawweight champion Namiki Kawahara at DEEP Tokyo Impact 2024 3rd Round on May 26, 2024.
 He won the fight by a first-round submission.

 Ochi was expected to face Nobuyoshi Nakatsukasa at DEEP 123 Impact on December 8, 2024.
 Nakatsukasa withdrew with an injury on November 12, 2024, and was replaced by Rikito Tago.
 Ochi won the fight by split decision, with scores of 29—28, 29—28 and 28—29.

 Ochi faced Nobuyoshi Nakatsukasa at Rizin 50 on March 29, 2025.
 He won the fight by a third-round submission.

+Ochi made his first DEEP Strawweight title defense against the undefeated Sora Sugiyama at DEEP Tokyo Impact 2025 6th Round on December 14, 2025.
+He lost the fight by unanimous decision.

+Retirement

+On May 15, 2026, it was announced that Ochi would be held a retirement ceremony in DEEP 132 Impact on July 5.
+The ceremony consisted of an exhibition match where he fought his training partners Yutaka Saito, Shintaro Ishiwata, and Masakatsu Ueda.